-Pro Tip: When you visit Arlington House, take the time to find the grave of James Parks.
+Sage Advice: When you visit Arlington House, take the time to find the grave of James Parks.
 Born enslaved to Robert E. Lee’s family on the Arlington Estate in the mid-1800s, James Parks is the only civilian buried at Arlington National Cemetery with full military honors.
 Although he never donned a military uniform, he was so honored for digging many of the first graves and caring for the nation’s cemetery for more than 60 years.

 Charles H. Wright Museum Of African American History in Detroit